American Addiction Centers Photo

 Where is Addiction Treatment Located in San Francisco?

-While American Addiction Center’s California rehab, Laguna Treatment Hospital, is located in Southern California, it’s still an excellent choice for San Francisco residents.
+While American Addiction Center’s California rehab, Laguna Treatment Center, is located in Southern California, it’s still an excellent choice for San Francisco residents.
 It’s about 6 hours and 45 minutes away from San Francisco, meaning it’s a great choice if you prefer to get away for treatment.

 What is the Cost of Rehab in San Francisco?